alash3al/vidutils/README.md

 - [ ] Supporting FTP as a valid file source/output beside the currently and only supported "local filesystem".
 - [ ] Supporting HTTP as a valid file source beside the currently and only supported "local filesystem".
 - [ ] Implementing a "Distributed Queue" engine to simplify the integration with the real world problems/apps.

-Why
-===
-> I wanted to learn more about ffmpeg and dig deep into its use cases, so I tried to build a simple wrapper that is consdered a shortcut for ffmpeg.

 Thanks To
 ==========